Prague at a Glance

 Prague has a lot to offer in terms of culture and leisure.

-Although living in Prague is no longer as cheap as it once was, it is still a lot cheaper than many other expat destinations.
-According to the Union Bank of Switzerland, average costs of living in Prague in 2010 were merely 57.5% of those in New York.
+Although Prague is no longer as cheap as it once was, it is still a lot cheaper than many other expat destinations.
+As a comparison, the average cost of living in Prague in 2013 was 55% cheaper than in New York.

-If you are here for the first time, there is probably enough sightseeing to do to fill the first year’s worth of weekends of your life in Prague.
+If you are here for the first time, there is probably enough sightseeing to do to fill your first year’s worth of weekends.
 In addition to the rich architectural heritage, there is an endless queue of museums, theaters and galleries waiting to be discovered.

 Popular recreational spots include Petřín Hill and Letná Hill on the bank of the Vltava River.
 On weekends, most families living in Prague temporarily escape the city to spend time at their chata, their countryside cottage outside the city.